 – Play the long game – nothing of value ever came easy.

 – Flexibility – every successful athlete has a flexible body and a flexible mind.
 Same in PR where nothing is guaranteed, and you are the mercy of a myriad of external factors.

 – Inputs not just outputs – if you only focus on what you exert, and not want you consume then you will never achieve your sporting or fitness goals.
-With PR it is so easy and common to only be interested in achieving quick results, without focussing enough on the key milestones along the way.
+With PR it is so easy and common to only be interested in achieving quick results, without focusing enough on the key milestones along the way.

-– Know your competition – there is no point focussing on only beating yourself when your competitor is running one second faster.
+– Know your competition – there is no point focusing on only beating yourself when your competitor is running one second faster.
 How many great campaigns have been wasted because a competitor steals your thunder?

 – Work with the best – any professional tennis player knows how to hit a ball, any CEO knows how to pitch their company.
 But, does flying solo and ignoring expert advice get the best results?

 In each blog I will focus on a different attribute and draw on real life experiences from 15 years of advising clients from all around the world on protecting and enhancing their reputations, showing how applying these principles will lead to outstanding results.